AlbertoMonaco1997/Quantitative-Finance-Portfolio/Portfolio_optimization/Markowitz_CAL/README.md

 # Portfolio Optimization Project

-This project is part of a long-term study plan to acquire practical and theoretical skills for roles such as Portfolio Analyst, Risk Analyst, or Quantitative Analyst in the finance and energy sectors.

 The main goal is to implement key concepts from Modern Portfolio Theory (MPT), including portfolio construction, risk/return tradeoffs, and optimization under constraints.

 ## Contents